 Every day, our staff and members see the human face behind the statistics.
 Homelessness doesn’t discriminate – the homeless population is made up of all ages and backgrounds.

 For some, homelessness is a one-off occurrence.
 For others, it is a prolonged experience that may be interspersed with periods of being housed.
 The experience of homelessness can also vary greatly – from sleeping on the streets or moving between temporary situations, to living in a crowded or unsafe dwelling that effects a person’s ability to participate in family and community life.

 Explore the issue

 In late 2014, Vinnies was disappointed to learn that three national peak bodies for housing and homelessness had their funding cut.
-Community Housing Federation of Australia (CHFA), Homelessness Australia and National Shelter will no longer receive federal funds from June 2015 in a move that shocked the community sector.
-We call on the Minister for Social Services, Scott Morrison, to reverse this decision and ensure the voice of people experiencing homelessness continues to be heard in the corridors of power in Canberra.
+Community Housing Federation of Australia (CHFA), Homelessness Australia and National Shelter no longer receive federal funds.
+We call on the Minister for Social Services, Christian Porter, to reverse this decision and ensure the voice of people experiencing homelessness continues to be heard in the corridors of power in Canberra.

-- Support our annual Vinnies CEO Sleepout the proceeds from which go to Vinnies hostels and homelessness shelters and services in capital cities and regional centres.
+- Support our annual Vinnies CEO Sleepout, which raises funds for Vinnies hostels and homelessness shelters and services.

 - Play a role in helping to halve homelessness by 2025 through volunteering your time.

 - Learn more about exciting housing initiatives such as Rapid Rehousing projects in NSW and the work of Australians for Affordable Housing.

 - Support events such as the Passages Race Day in WA that directly support Passages homeless youth program for 12 - 25 year olds.

 - Read The Ache for Home report, which outlines a comprehensive national plan and our policy recommendations to tackle the housing and homelessness crisis.